-One of the activities taking place at the faculty of Civil Engineering’s department of Remote Sensing is earth observation, or the study of phenomena on earth using images from space.
+One of the activities taking place at the faculty of Civil Engineering and Geosciences’s department of Geoscience and Remote Sensing is earth observation, or the study of phenomena on earth using images from space.
 This can be done on large areas and in great detail at the same time.
 The technique is not just used for making GPS navigation maps and weather forecasts.
 Satellite photos can also chart the different types of land cover in a country, such as woodland, water and agricultural farmland.
 The images are so sharp that it is actually possible to zoom in on a field and recognise the type of crop grown on it.
 But would it be possible to see where the biggest plants are?
 According to doctoral candidate Ramses Molijn this presented quite a challenge.
-‘Zooming in on crops to estimate differences in biomass was not something the department had done before,’ he says.
+‘Zooming in on crops to estimate differences in biomass was not something our department had done before,’ he says.

 In 2013 TU Delft and the University of Campinas in Brazil initiated a number of joint PhD programmes backed by the Be-Basic consortium, a Delft-based public private partnership aimed at research into the biobased economy.
 Molijn’s central research question was whether large-scale monitoring of changes in land cover and crop productivity was feasible.
 Information about crop productivity can be used to improve yields while analyses of the changes in land cover may provide the consortium with enough data to answer the related research question: ‘What are the consequences of the growing production of energy crops, such as sugarcane in Brazil?’